+www.DLF.ua

+Labour relations

-In Ukraine many companies often aim to "minimize" their tax obligations by paying unofficial salaries (so called "under-the-table salaries") to their employees.
-While this practice is common and well-known in Ukraine, foreign investors are often reluctant to conclude an M&A transaction while such a scheme is functioning within the target company, as such practice, if known to the state authorities, would lead to severe monetary sanctions.
+In Ukraine many companies often aim to 'minimize' their tax obligations by paying unofficial salaries (so called 'under-the-table salaries') to their employees.
+While this practice is common and well-known in Ukraine, foreign investors are often reluctant to conclude an M&A transaction while such scheme is functioning within the target company, as such practice, if known to the state authorities, would lead to severe monetary sanctions.
 At the same time, the potential foreign investor may use this fact as the basis for bargaining a better price.
-Nevertheless, we recommend including a respective warranty clause in the M&A agreement under which the seller is required to cover all tax liabilities arising from the use of any "under-the-table salaries" scheme.
+Nevertheless, we recommend inclusion of the respective warranty clause into the M&A agreement under which the seller is required to cover all tax liabilities arising from the use of any 'under-the-table salaries' scheme.

+Other risks

+Other risks involve the absence or expiry of certain necessary licences and permits for business activities, significant influence of related parties on the target company, poor quality of financial information, legal defects in contracts with clients and suppliers, pending material disputes involving the target company and its assets, violation of the process of privatisation of assets, breach(es) of intellectual property rights, etc.